i007c/orpheus/README.md

 ## Install

-you need to have x11, git, gcc and make installed
+you need to have x11, git, gcc and make installed\
+you also need to have [xclip](https://github.com/astrand/xclip) installed for copying to clipboard

 ```bash
 git clone https://github.com/i007c/orpheus.git